MRamya-sri/Python_Basics-DSA-OOPS/README.md

-## This Repository contains Python Basic Programs, DSA and OOPs Concept.
+## This Repository contains Python Basic Programs, DSA and OOPs Concepts.